videolan/vlc/share/lua/README.txt

   fields "protocol", "username", "password", "host", "port", path" and "option". net.listen_tcp( host, port ): Listen to TCP connections.
-This returns an object with an accept method.
-This method takes an optional timeout argument (in milliseconds).
+This returns an object with an accept and an fds method.
+The accept takes an optional timeout argument (in milliseconds).
+The fds method returns a list of fds you can call select on before using the accept method.
 For example: local l = vlc.net.listen_tcp( "localhost", 1234 ) while true do local fd = l:accept( 500 )